bharathmalladi7/BankingSearch/README.md

 # Integration Test
-The main integration in this project is not to break the flow of importing CSV, asking user to select filter and display filter results.
-So, a test case have to be designed to tetst these three functionalities.
+The main integration in this project is the flow of three functionalities.
+  1. Importing CSV
+  2. Asking user to select filter and
+  3. Display filter results.
+So, a test case have to be designed to test these three functionalities as a flow.